 For a complete listing of other job categories not governed by the ESA, please check the ESA and its regulations.
 Regulations set out exemptions to the law, special rules and details about how to apply certain sections of the ESA.

 The ESA does not address wage increases.
 It does provide for minimum wages.
-The minimum wage rates are set out below:

 Employees who work for employers that regularly employ at least 50 employees are entitled to personal emergency leave in certain situations.